Chapter 88 BWV 208 Was mir behagt, ist nur die muntre Jagd

 Although only written for voice and continuo, this is a much more fully worked out aria than Diana’s.
 It is in unmistakable da capo form with a clear middle section (from bar 21).
 The continuo provides a combined harmonic bass and obbligato line, its complexity suggesting the entanglements of Cupid’s nets.
 Although frequently repeated, the initial ostinato-like ritornello theme has an unpredictability which is totally in accord with images of twisting and knotting.

 One is more likely to encounter recitatives for two (or even more) voices in the secular cantatas simply because of the interaction between the mythical or metaphorical characters that form the basis of the (minimal) plots.
 Many of the recitatives for ecclesiastical use are overlaid with references to chorales and incorporate elements of ritornello and/or arioso to create a particularly non-operatic richness of texture.
 From his earliest use of the recitative Bach, presumably driven by his natural leanings towards highly expressive melodic shapes, saw the possibilities of forging it with arioso segments.
-But for the most part his secular recitatives are less hybrid in structure, despite the frequent use of multiple voices.
+But for the most part his secular recitatives are now less hybrid in structure than they later became, despite the frequent use of multiple voices.

 The third recitative follows a similar pattern to the second; Diana states—-I love you still but I must welcome Pan (here a symbol representing the Duke) and celebrate his birthday.
 Endymion seems easily persuaded but perhaps it is because he is happy to join her on any pretext.
 The movement then proceeds to an arioso duet in which they declare to carry forth their torches of cheer and joy.